 However, if you want to leave a specific asset to a specific individual but do not have enough assets to achieve an equitable distribution of the estate, things may become complicated.
 In this case, an estate planning tool, such as a life insurance policy, will be required to ensure that all heirs are properly cared for.

 You can leave a specific asset, such as a family business, to one person while distributing the remainder of your estate, which normally includes life insurance proceeds, to other heirs.
-This method assures that the correct person leads your firm when you are gone, while also ensuring that no family member feels unfairly treated.
+This method assures that the correct person leads your firm when you are gone, while also ensuring that no family members feel unfairly treated.

 Life insurance provides the liquidity required to ensure each heir receives an equal inheritance.
 Family members who want to inherit the family business get it, while the remaining heirs receive the life insurance payout and other non-business assets.

-For example, Miles owns a family business that is valued at $5 million, while the total value of his entire estate is $10 million.
+For example, Miles is a family business owner whose business is valued at $5 million, while the total value of his entire estate is $10 million.
 He has three children: Rob, Sara, and Tina; and:

 - Only Tina is actively involved in the company